hideodaikoku/silent-valley/content/blog/03-the-pilot/index.md

 The boat was incredibly large and seemed to float above the air.
 It had a hundred different buttons, glowing dimly in a repeating pattern.

-She watched as No_rain climbed into the captain's seat, setting his crutch against what seemed like the skeleton of a member of his crew.
+She watched as **No_rain** climbed into the helm, setting his crutch against what seemed like the skeleton of a member of his crew.

 > "DON'T MIND ERNIE, HE'S HARMLESS.
 HO HO HO HO" 🐦

 **Chi** looked around for a place to sit.

-> "STRAP IN SPIRIT.
-YOU'RE IN FOR A RIDE" 🐦
+> "STRAP IN SPIRIT YOU'RE IN FOR A RIDE" 🐦

 The boat rocked and shook violently.
 The engines revved up, making a deafening noise.

-WŴWŴWŴWŴWŴWŴWŴWŴWŴWŴWŴ
-ÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖ

 > TAKE OFF!
 AHAHAHAHAHAHAH 🐦